 The biting with teeth — my goodness, it hurts.
 Luckily for us, it was only while her molars were coming through.
 I do feel bad for any woman that goes through this.
 It is just a phase and baby will not remain a vampire… Hopefully.

 Sticking her hand down my shirt while I talk to my dad or in-laws — for me, this is embarrassing.
 We can be in the middle of a deep and intellectual adult conversation about managing the poop in cloth diapers, and suddenly, there’s a tiny hand down my shirt.
 No “Please” or “May I?”

 Now let’s discuss my favorite parts:

 When I make her laugh while she’s nursing — even as I type this, my eyes have transformed to love hearts.
 I usually get her to laugh by pretending to eat her fingers.
 She doesn’t unlatch, she just laughs and stares at me.
 I melt.
 There is a huge puddle of Ladan in my home.

 When it’s the only thing that comforts her — whether it’s teething, or a bump on the head, nursing fixes everything.
 It breaks my heart to see her cry, so just holding her and nursing her usually resolves the problem.
 For both of us.
-There have been a few times that I have been annoyed and my daughter has needed to nurse and it has relaxed me to the point where I forget what I was angry about.
+There have been a few times that I have been annoyed and my daughter has needed to nurse, which in turn has relaxed me to the point where I forget what I was angry about.
 Ok, almost forget.

 When I watch her nurse and sleep — Best.
 Feeling.
 Ever.
 I can’t even describe it.

-What are your favorite or difficult times while nursing your baby?
+What are your favorite or difficult times while nursing your toddler?